News

-Ambulance Simulator Provides New Learning Opportunities For Future EMTs and Paramedics
+Ambulance Simulator Provides New Learning Opportunities for Future EMTS and Paramedics

 GRAND TRAVERSE COUNTY, MI.
 (WPBN/WGTU) — Future EMTs and paramedics in northern Michigan have a new tool that will provide them with more training.